MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ## Use tools to create app features

-The Developer Portal also includes tools to help you build some key features of Teams apps.
-Some of these tools include:
+The Developer Portal includes tools to help you build some key features of Teams apps, such as:

 * **Scene studio**: Design [custom Together Mode scenes](~/apps-in-teams-meetings/teams-together-mode.md) for Teams meetings.
 * **Adaptive Cards editor**: Create and preview Adaptive Cards to include with your apps.
 * **Microsoft identity platform management**: Register your apps with Azure Active Directory (Azure AD) to help users sign in and provide access to APIs.
-* **Bot management**: You can add conversational bots to your app that communicate with users, respond to their questions, and proactively notify them about changes and other events.
+* **Bot management**: Add conversational bots to your app that communicate with users, respond to their questions, and proactively notify them about changes and other events.

     **To add a bot**
     1. In the Developer Portal, select **Tools** in the left navigation bar.